ohsunset/Snapbot/README.md

 This command will download and install the necessary packages for the script to work.

 Step 5: Run the Script
 Once the required packages are installed, you can run the script.
-Enter the following command:python "snapbot by ohsunset.py" This command will execute the Python script.
+Enter the following command:python "NEW snapbot by ohsunset.py"
+This command will execute the Python script.

 Step 6: Use the Bot